 I have not read of any cluster of integrated features or related factors in the environment that can be used to characterize natural selection empirically.
 It seems it must be assumed axiomatically-taken as a circumscribing or integrating factor in explanations-for it most often appears as a black box in evolution publications!
 That's why I call it a proxy for empirical testing.

+The real question to resolve is whether the composite construct of natural selection can suggest any derivative real world variables that can be measured realiably enough to lend any real empirical support to the theory of evolution at all.
 The most telling insight I can offer in this connection is that it appears to me that no such hypothesis spinoffs of natural selection are currently being designed or used in evolutionary methodology.
 Even the most famous, the sickle-cell anemia trait protecting some Africans against malaria, has no real parameter that can assigned to it as cause-other than perhaps the concept of increased local-area survivability.
 It adds nothing to the issue of increased complexity over time in evolution.
 In the sickle-cell anemia case it would appear that natural selection is merely a localized statistical bias, not a group of natural factors or forces at work.

 The track record for natural selection in this theoretical-empirical test connection thus is not a good one.
 It is at least a crude concept.
 It certainly deserves no flattery or blind faith in the evolutionary connection.